 Hemorrhagic Stroke Treatment

-risk factors, including high blood pressure, cigarette smoking, atrial fibrillation and physical inactivity.
+The good news is that 80 percent of all strokes are preventable.
+It starts with managing key risk factors, including high blood pressure, cigarette smoking, atrial fibrillation and physical inactivity.
 More than half of all strokes are caused by uncontrolled hypertension or high blood pressure, making it the most important risk factor to control.

 Medical treatments may be used to control high blood pressure and/or manage atrial fibrillation among high-risk patients.
 Those medicines include: